LiulietLee/LLDialog/README.md

 Just move Source/LLDialog.swift to your project.

 ## Usage
-You can see a sample example by downloading this project.
+You can see a simple example by downloading this project.

 ```
 let dialog = LLDialog()